 Sentence 2: this is a conjunction of two simpler sentences.
 The simple sentences can be symbolized just by 'Ag' and 'Am'.
-Then we help ourselves to our resources from TFL, and symbolize the entire sentence by 'Ag \land Am'.
+Then we help ourselves to our resources from TFL, and symbolize the entire sentence by ' $Ag \wedge Am$ '.
 This illustrates an important point: FOL has all of the truth-functional connectives of TFL.

-Sentence 3: this is a conditional, whose antecedent is sentence 1 and whose consequent is sentence 2, so we can symbolize this with $Ae \rightarrow (Ag \wedge Am)'$.
+Sentence 3: this is a conditional, whose antecedent is sentence 1 and whose consequent is sentence 2, so we can symbolize this with ' $Ae \rightarrow (Ag \land Am)$ '.